RHCSA

 lsblk

-dumps all block devices attached to a systemparted
+lists out all block devices attached to a systemparted

 is the preferred partition management program- All block devices are represented in